mujtabahassan1995/Main-Page-of-Recipe-in-Responsiveness/README.md

 ### What I learned

 I actually work on react in order to enhance my skills on a new and in demand technology.
 I provide some of the areas which help me to boost my skills and knowledge.
-In the future, better help me to create my porfile and portfolio.
+In the future, better help me to create my profile and portfolio.
 I learn how to install react and how to return html codes from a javasscript funtion which is a core concept of a react and how to upload a local font in a CSS.

 To see how you can add code snippets, see below: